-Oregon Businesses With No Employees in 2015September 27, 2017 A lot of what is known about Oregon’s economy is based on the standard employee-employer relationship, the job.
+Oregon Businesses With No Employees in 2016November 21, 2018 A lot of what is known about Oregon’s economy is based on the standard employee-employer relationship, the job.
 But there is a lot of work being done by Oregon businesses without any employees.
 This includes self-employed individuals and partners, or corporations being run by their members.
 Their activities are not always counted in the job numbers.
 Fortunately, the U.S. Census Bureau’s nonemployer statistics provides a way to look at the economic contribution of these businesses.

 The number of nonemployers in Oregon increased rapidly since 2013.
-Recent growth includes Uber and Lyft drivers, which started in Oregon in 2014, but they weren’t the biggest source of growth.
-Professional, scientific, and business services is a broad sector that spans from accountants to veterinarians, and was the largest source of nonemployer growth from 2012 to 2015.
+Recent growth includes Uber and Lyft drivers, which started in Oregon in 2014 and are the biggest source of growth since 2013, accounting for 25 percent of the overall increase in nonemployers.

 Nearly All Nonemployers Are Sole Proprietors or Partnerships